Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Family Buried Their Head In The Sand

-No one wanted to be bothered with my problems, not even if they are family.
+No one wanted to be bothered with my problems, not even if they were family.
 Why should they, I was not their responsibility.
-Besides, my father was not really liked by anyone.
+Besides, my father was not liked by anyone.
 He was an aggressive, selfish character.

 Not once did she bother to ask about my back or what treatment was going on.
 She was just too busy cooking for the priests of her parish.
 I now realize that she was desperate for recognition and praise from the world.
 Children and godchildren be damned.